I am a professional content writer with a *slight* beauty and skincare addiction. Stick around to read my honest product reviews.

 How Much Does The Green Tea Face Mask Cost And Is It worth it?

-On the whole green tea face masks are generally pretty pricey.
-While there are definitely some more affordable alternatives available on the market, I have yet to see any offer the same premium-quality ingredients list that Facetheory is for £14.99 - 60ml.
+As a whole, green tea face masks are generally pretty pricey.
+And while there are definitely some more affordable alternatives available on the market, I have yet to see any of them offer the same premium-quality ingredients list that Facetheory is for £14.99 - 60ml.